kgregart/Home_Sales/README.md

 # Home_Sales

-Use SparkSQL to determine key metrics about home sales data.
-Create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+# Objective

+Determine key metrics about home sales data using SparkSQL.

 # Instructions

+Use SparkSQL to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 1. Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.